j-klawson/crossposter/README.md

-# Crosspost: Post to Mastodon & Bluesky at the Same Time
+# Crosspost: Post to Mastodon, Bluesky & Twitter at the Same Time

-**Crosspost** is a simple Python CLI tool that lets you post the same message to multiple **Mastodon** and **Bluesky** accounts at once.
+**Crosspost** is a simple Python CLI tool that lets you post the same message to multiple **Mastodon**, **Bluesky**, and **Twitter** accounts at once.

 ---

 ## Features

-- Post to multiple Mastodon and Bluesky accounts
+- Post to multiple Mastodon, Bluesky, and Twitter accounts
-- Enable/disable either service via config
+- Enable/disable each service via config
 - Secure **macOS Keychain** credential storage (no passwords in files)
 - Single TOML config file (safe to commit to git, contains no secrets)
 - Interactive setup: `crosspost --setup`
 - CLI interface with support for links and Unicode
 - Auto-detects and formats URLs correctly for Bluesky using rich text "facets"
 - Configurable Keychain service name (defaults to "crosspost")
+- Twitter text posts with URL support

 ---